Attack on Niger presidency repelled ahead of handover

 The assailants, from a nearby air base, fled after their attack was met with heavy shelling and gunfire from the presidential guard unit, three other security sources said, adding that a search was ongoing.
 The sources all requested anonymity because they are not authorised to speak to media.

-The sources did not comment on the whereabouts of president-elect Mohamed Bazoum, who is due to be sworn in on Friday after an election victory disputed by his opponent, former president Mahamane Ousmane.
+They did not comment on the whereabouts of president-elect Mohamed Bazoum, who is due to be sworn in on Friday after an election victory disputed by his opponent Mahamane Ousmane.
 President Mahamadou Issoufou is stepping down after two five-year terms.

+The president’s office shared photos on Twitter of Issoufou presiding over the swearing-in ceremony of two new members of the constitutional court on Wednesday morning.

-There have been growing attacks by Islamist militants, and protests in the country following Bazoum’s victory in a February presidential election runoff.
-Former president Ousmane, who lost that contest, has rejected the results and said there was fraud.
+There have been growing attacks by Islamist militants as well as protests in the country following Bazoum’s victory in a February presidential election runoff.
+Ousmane, a former president who lost that contest, has rejected the results and said there was fraud.

 In pockets of the capital on Wednesday, Ousmane supporters took to the streets for a scheduled protest and clashed with police, who fired teargas to disperse them, according to witnesses, who also said roads out of the city had been closed.

-Bazoum’s election is the first democratic transition of power in the west African state that has witnessed four military coups since independence from France in 1960.
+Bazoum’s election is the first democratic transition of power in the west African state that has witnessed four military coups since independence from France in 1960, including one which toppled Ousmane in 1996.

 The heavy gunfire started around 3 a.m. local time (0200 GMT) and lasted for around 30 minutes, according to a Reuters witness.
 By 10 a.m. traffic had resumed in the area and the situation appeared normal, said several witnesses.